-Figure 17: Example of compression of distribution of grades for raw samples to SMU samples specifically the tonnage above the cut-off grade (which is usually well above or to the right of the modal value) will get much smaller for the SMU distribution compared to the original assay samples distribution.
+Figure 17: Example of compression of distribution of grades for raw samples to SMU samples

+Following the support correction, the portion of the distribution above a selected cut-off grade changes; specifically the tonnage above the cut-off grade (which is usually well above or to the right of the modal value) will get much smaller for the SMU distribution compared to the original assay samples distribution.
 Thus, the grade-tonnage curve is very much a function of support chosen by the geologist who built the model.
 (Note that this may be done prior to any decisions by the mining engineer with respect to likely scale of mining and size of equipment).